ch-stark/gitops-rbac-example/blog/blog.md

 * TeamRed (has a TeamAdmin who can create Clusters.
 Has a AppDeployer and a Viewer)
 * TeamBlue (has a TeamAdmin who cannot create Clusters but can deploy Applications and a Viewer)

-* We assume that you have a ACM 2.5 Cluster installed.
+* We assume that you have a RHACM 2.5 Cluster installed.

 * Run on the Hub
   * git clone https://github.com/ch-stark/gitops-rbac-example